danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ## License

-ApiKit is available under the MIT license.
+SystemNotification is available under the MIT license.